edgan/att-fiber-gateway-outage-detection/README.md

   -dnsserver string
         The DNS server's IPv4 address to use (default "8.8.8.8") -gateway string
-        The gateway IPv4 address to compare against (default "192.168.1.254") -hostname string
+        The gateway's IPv4 address to compare against (default "192.168.1.254") -hostname string
-        The hostname to look up (default "google.com") -sleep int
+        The hostname to look up (default "google.com") -noloop
+        Disable the loop and run the check only once (default: false) -sleep int
         The time in seconds to sleep between each check (default 10)
 ```